status-im/nim-workspace/README.md

 This script must be executed within a repository using a `vendor` folder.
 It will copy the current revisions of submodules in the vendor folder to the matching folder in the workspace if present.
-Typically, the scrupt is executed after pulling git revisions that bump vendor sumbodules without also bumping the same packages in the Nimble lock file.
-To resolve the discrepancy, the developer would execute the following commands:
+Typically, the script is executed after pulling git revisions from other team members that have bumped vendor sumbodules without also bumping the same packages in the Nimble lock file.
+To resolve the arising discrepancy, the developer would execute the following
+commands:

 ```bash
 # Pull the project files as usual